 Experienced Medical Device Lawyers

 As we have previously blogged, 99% of medical devices that are on the market do not even undergo PMA.
-The other 99% of medical devices clear through the 510K process that require zero pre-market clinical studies.
-All medical devices that Perdue & Kidd is litigating underwent the 510K clearance process, including transvaginal mesh, metal on metal hip implants, and Zimmer knee implants.
+The other 99% of medical devices are cleared through the 510 (k) process, which requires no pre-market clinical studies.
+All medical devices that Perdue & Kidd is litigating have undergone 510 (k) clearance, including transvaginal mesh, metal-on-metal hip implants, and Zimmer knee implants.

 Finally, If you or a loved one has suffered a medical device failure, please contact the medical device litigation attorneys at Perdue & Kidd for a free consultation.